neatia/Loom/README.md

 ### Support

 The goal is to eventually have this be community driven.
-In the interim if you like my work and think these contributions are truly beneficial, feel free to support future updates and similar endeavors!
+Until then, if you like my work and think these contributions are truly beneficial, feel free to support future updates and similar endeavors!

 **Bitcoin:** bc1q83fh4mvd3crsux7mc39s4kkuf8rdy294y2stt0